 The Queen Elizabeth II Stakes is a Group 1 race over a mile on British Champions Day at Ascot.
 It often features an exciting clash between the Classic generation and some of the best older horses in Europe.

 The QE II Stakes has been won by some of the greatest names in racing history including Brigadier Gerard (1971, 1972), Dubai Millennium (1999) and Frankel (2011).

-- 1 The Race
+- 1 The Race – Queen Elizabeth II Stakes

 - 2 Famous Queen Elizabeth II Stakes Winners & History